 3.7.2 If you are an overseas student with a -student visa, you may need to resit the module(s) from outside the UK.
 If you are a full-time student who needs to re-sit the full academic year with attendance, we will charge the full-time tuition fee.

-3.8.1 If you are required to pay tuition fees and you withdraw or interrupt your studies during the year, we will charge a proportion of the tuition fee for your course.
+3.8.1 If you are required to pay tuition fees and you withdraw or interrupt your studies, for the remainder of the academic year, we will charge a proportion of the tuition fee for your course.
 The amount charged will depend on when you originally enrolled and when you withdraw or interrupt your studies.
 For students leaving in:

 * If you are an overseas student who has paid a non-refundable deposit and you leave in Term 1, the non-refundable deposit will be lost.
 If you are an overseas student leaving in Term 2 or Term 3, the above tariff will apply.